spyr0-sec/AutomatedBadLab/PostInstallationActivities/AutomatedBadLab/README.md

 - Randomise group memberships & permissions
 - Implement ATTACK vectors

-Details of which user accounts and their vulnerabilities will be outputted as verbose strings as seen in the example below:
+Details of which user accounts and their vulnerabilities will be outputted as verbose strings as seen in the example below as well as within a Transcript log file:
 ```
 VERBOSE: Setting SPN 'HOST/LAPTOP-AA490611.badblood.uk' for Nancie.Holmes
 VERBOSE: Nancie.Holmes has the password 'JukI_G9;{Fh>i*7;.SWM]L' in their description field